Richard Lloyd Racing: 962C GTi

 In an attempt to catch the improving capabilities of the factory 962Cs, Lloyd commissioned the construction of a new car for the 1987 season.
 As before, the monocoque was designed by Nigel Stroud, while standard 962 parts were adapted to fit alongside custom-built pieces.
 The first chassis, intentionally retaining the identification #106B but not the same chassis as used on the 956 GTi, once again featured noticeable differences from its factory brethren.
-The rear of the car was completely redesigned, with the rear wing no longer part of the long tail bodywork.
+The rear body of the car was completely redesigned, with the rear wing no longer part of the long tail bodywork.
 Instead, the wing hung off the rear of the car, attached only by struts at the center.

-As the 1987 season continued on, modifications were made to the front of the car as well.
+As the 1987 season continued on, modifications were made to the front bodywork of the car as well.
 The fenders and nose were rounded off, while the front brake cooling ducts and smaller headlights featured an all-new design.
 These front end improvements were continued into 1988 with the construction of another car, chassis #200.
 The central gap on the bottom of the nose was filled in, allowing for the relocation of the brake cooling ducts towards the center of the car, while an extended splitter was added to aid front downforce.
-At the rear, Nigel Stroud adapted a design element which had been used by Jaguar: bodywork covered the sides of the rear wheels of the car, allowing for better airflow.
+At the rear, Nigel Stroud adapted a design element which had been used by TWR-Jaguar: bodywork panels covered the sides of the rear wheels of the car, allowing for better airflow.

 Chassis #201 joined the team in 1989, identical to the other team car.
 The new car initially retained the rear wheel covers that #200 had used for improved aerodynamic performance, but they were later removed in 1990.
 The brake cooling ducts were also moved into larger openings higher on the nose.

 Two further 962C GTi chassis were constructed by GTi Engineering.
-Dyson Racing purchased chassis #202, which they further modified for the Camel GT Championship, becoming known as #DR1.
+Dyson Racing purchased chassis #202, which they further modified for the Camel GT Championship, becoming known as DR1.
 Dyson's 962C GTi won a single event in San Antonio, Texas.
 ADA Engineering received #203 for the 1992 24 Hours of Le Mans before using it again in 1994 with Team Nippon.
 Chassis #106B was sold after Richard Lloyd had replaced it, and it ended up in the All Japan Sports Prototype Championship in the hands of Trust Racing Team from 1988 to 1990, then the Nisseki Racing Team in 1991.
 Chassis #200 also ran in Japan under the Alpha Cubic banner in 1990.